Shubhwithai/Sutra_Cookbooks/README.md

 - **High Performance**: Optimized for various use cases and domains
 - **Streaming Support**: Real-time response streaming capabilities

-## Repository Structure

-This repository is organized into the following sections:

-1. **get-started** - Introductory materials and examples to help you get started with Sutra
-2. **integrations** - Examples and guides for integrating Sutra with other tools and services
-3. **starter-apps** - Ready-to-use starter applications built with Sutra
-4. **agents** - Examples and tutorials for building and deploying agents using Sutra
-5. **usecases** - Real-world use case implementations across various industries
-6. **chat-with-data** - Examples and best practices for implementing Retrieval-Augmented Generation
-7. **multilingual** - Examples showcasing Sutra's capabilities across multiple languages
-8. **examples** - Additional code examples and use cases
-9. **images** - Images used throughout the documentation

-Each directory contains its own README with more detailed information.

 ## Resources

 - [API Reference](https://docs.two.ai/version-2/docs/get-started-with-sutra)